Adarsh-P-Thomson/AI-Text-Summarizer/README.md

 ## How to run
-> Clone repository
+1.Clone repository
-> run `npm init` in CLI (make sure You have nodejs installed)
-> get an API key for Gemini API from Gemini AI Studio
-> replace the API key in `server.js` folder
+2.run `npm init` in CLI (make sure You have nodejs installed) 3.get an API key for Gemini API from Gemini AI Studio 4.replace the API key in `server.js` folder
-> run `node server.js`
+5.run `node server.js`
-> open the index.html in browser
+6.open the index.html in browser
-> paste the text u want to summarize and tada it works
+7.paste the text u want to summarize and tada it works